manelpuig/rUBot_gopigo_ws/Documentation/2_gopigo_rbpi_control.md

 roslaunch gopigo3_control gopigo3_bringup_hw.launch
 rosrun gopigo3_control node_lidar_test.launch
 ```
+### **Lab Activity**

-You need to verify that the forward direction corresponds to the zero angle.
+Verify that the forward direction corresponds to the zero angle.
 Is it true???
+- Modify the "rubot_lidar_test.py" node to be independent of laser beams
+- The program will take into account only the angle

+### **Lab Activity**
-Now you can perform the autonomous navigation defined in "rubot_self_nav.py"
+Now you can perform the autonomous navigation defined in node "rubot_self_nav.py"

-Carefull!: be sure the new python file is executable
+You will have to modify the python node to take into account:
+- the zero angle if you have RP or YD lidar
+- To be independent of the number of laser beams

-Type in different terminals:
+To verify, type in different terminals:

 ```shell
 roslaunch gopigo3_control gopigo3_bringup_hw.launch
 roslaunch gopigo3_control rubot_self_nav.launch
 ```

 In order to see the rubot with the topics information we will use rviz.
-Open rviz in a new terminal.

-In rviz, select the fixed frame to "base_scan", and add Camera and LaserScan with the corresponding topics names.
+In rviz, verify the fixed frame to "base_scan", and add Camera and LaserScan with the corresponding topics names.

 You can then save the config file as laserscan.rviz name and use it in the launch file
 ![Getting Started](./Images/2_self_nav.png)

-### **2.4.
+### **3.4.
 Wall Follower**

 This control task consist on find a wall and follow it at a certain distance.
 We will see that this is an important control task because this will be used later to make accurate maps of working environments.